lilab-bcb/cumulus/docs/scCloud.rst

 	  - Description
 	  - Example
 	  - Default
+	* - cite_seq
+	  - | Data are CITE-Seq data. scCloud will perform analyses on RNA count matrix first.
+	    | Then it will attach the ADT matrix to the RNA matrix with all antibody names changing to 'AD-' + antibody_name.
+	    | Lastly, it will embed the antibody expression using t-SNE (the basis used for plotting is 'citeseq_tsne').
+	  - true
+	  - false
 	* - output_filtration_results
 	  - If output cell and gene filtration results to a spreadsheet
 	  - true